Germany Medical Device Reimbursement Strategy

 • Identify the main decision makers, lay out the typical path towards obtaining statutory (GKV) or private (PKV) reimbursement, including milestones and typical timelines and provide an initial reimbursement strategy for the device in Germany.

-According to the conclusions in the Reimbursement Landscape, we devise the plan for developing the required evidence for German decision makers, such as the Joint Federal Committee (G-BA), the Agency for the Hospital Payment System (IneK) or the National Association of Statutory Health Insurance Funds (GKV-Spitzenverband).
+According to the conclusions in the Reimbursement Landscape, we devise the plan for developing the required evidence for German decision makers, such as the Joint Federal Committee (G-BA), the Agency for the Hospital Payment System (InEK) or the National Association of Statutory Health Insurance Funds (GKV-Spitzenverband).
 This includes the development of:

 • Value Story: Puts forward the claims for clinical and economic benefits associated with the use of the new device in the eyes of the relevant decision makers (healthcare providers, German sickness funds) and would serve as the basis for the Economic Model.